joelpurra/recap/talks/tor-onion-services.md

   - Wikileaks set up a server in Sweden.
   - GlobaLeaks (2011).
     - More than 30 projects use it.
-    - Does politics, convincing govenments to set up services.
+    - Does politics, convincing governments to set up services.
   - WildLeaks for animal protection.
   - SecureDrop (2013).
     - Works with magazines.